argoproj/argo-workflows/docs/walk-through/volumes.md

 ```

 It's also possible to declare existing volumes at the template level, instead of the workflow level.
-This can be useful workflows that generate volumes using a `resource` step.
+This can be useful for workflows that generate volumes using a `resource` step.

 ```yaml
 apiVersion: argoproj.io/v1alpha1